• Skip to primary navigation

 Step 1

-Place the water and brown sugar into a small saucepan and place it on a burner on low-medium heat.
+Place the water and brown sugar into a small saucepan on the stovetop on low-medium heat.

 Brown sugar syrup in a pot on the stovetop being stirred with a spoon.